tuadiel6/Reflective-EMF-REST-API/README.md

 | S3 | Create a connector | Create a connector with a defined source and target elements to link components within the model  | .../Architecturemodeling/ArchitectureModel/ Connector/ArchitectureModel/newEopposite? fieldType=Component| A new connector is created via web UI and links components within the model server | A connector is created through the web UI, and the connection between components is observed on both the web UI and the model server

 > [!NOTE]
-> The depicted illustration presents the outcome observed when a new connector is created with a defined source and target on the web UI.
+> The depicted illustration presents the outcome observed when a new connector is created with a defined source and target to connect two components from the web UI.
 The connector takes the name of the ***{SourceComponent}_{TargetComponent}***.
-The newly created connector with the name ***Actuator_AWS IoT Core*** and the changes are reflected in the model on the server.
+The newly created connector highlighted in red is created with the name ***Actuator_AWS IoT Core*** (the name is not shown on the web UI for the sec of visibility) and the changes are reflected in the model on the server.
 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S3.png" >
 <p align="center"> Fig.3.
 Create a connector</p>